Basic & Transitional Studies

 Enrollment Information:

-Registration for our Winter quarter ESL, College Prep, GED Prep, and High School 21+ programs begins November 1st.
-Please email southbts@seattlecolleges.edu between November 1st and November 30th to register for the winter quarter.
+Registration for Fall quarter ESL, College Prep, GED Prep, and High School 21+ programs is from August 7th to August 25th, 2023.

 - Morning ESL classes are Monday- Thursday 9am-12pm (noon).
-Most morning classes are hybrid (2 days in the classroom and two days on the computer).
+Some morning classes are hybrid (2 days in the classroom and two days on the computer).
+Other morning classes are 100% in-person.

 - Evening ESL classes are Monday-Thursday 6pm-9pm.
 Most evening classes are fully online (not in-person), and some are hybrid (2 days in the classroom and two days on the computer).

-All College Prep, GED Prep, and High School 21+ classes will be online only for the winter quarter and beyond.
-Classes are live during the day and are recorded so you can review class lessons at a time that works best for your schedule.
+All College Prep, GED Prep, and High School 21+ classes will be online only for the Fall quarter.
+Classes are live through Zoom during the day and are recorded so you can review class lessons at a time that works best for your schedule.

 College Prep, GED Prep, & High School 21+ Application